 Have made a mixtape with comments for the excellent The Attic magazine, check it out !
 Music pieces from Günter Schickert vs Mica Levi, Colin Johnco, Helm, Valerio Tricoli, Perc, David Toop and more.

-The first performance of the year will take place at Hamburg Elbphilharmonie on the ePhil series with a brand new solo, on Feb 01, 2018, 9 pm, hope to see you !
+The first performance of the year will take place at Hamburg's Bunker in the Elbphilharmonie's ePhil concert series with a brand new solo, on Feb 01, 2018, 9 pm, hope to see you !